 The only thing that we’ll give you for free is this piece of advice: our game won’t be free to play.
 Don’t waste your time on us, because we’re just here to scam you out of your hard-earned money.

 Reason #4: The team has no experience building an MMORPG, and were doomed to failure from the very beginning.

-Ignore the fact that we’re now presently (as of this update; May 2017) more than three years into the production and you can easily go back and reference screenshots and videos over our past few years of work and easily see the progress we’ve made.
+Ignore the fact that we’re now presently (as of this update; August of 2017) more than three years into the production and you can easily go back and reference screenshots and videos over our past few years of work and see the progress we’ve made.
 Multiple iterations, lots of learning as we go along, but forward progress nontheless, and we have a functional alpha product that we enhance with each ongoing build.